Guide Dog and Service Dog Supplement

 Eligibility

-A monthly supplement of the amount shown in Rate Table – General Health Supplements: Guide Dog or Service Dog Supplement may be issued to assist with the maintenance of a guide dog team, service dog team and/or retired guide or service dog team certified under the Guide Dog and Service Dog Act.
-This supplement is available to recipients of income assistance, hardship assistance, or disability assistance when the guide dog or service dog is used by a member of the family unit and/or the retired guide dog or service dog was used by a member of the family unit and is now certified as a retired guide dog or service dog.
+A monthly supplement of the amount shown in Rate Table – General Health Supplements: Guide Dog or Service Dog Supplement may be issued to recipients of income assistance, hardship assistance, or disability assistance to assist with the maintenance of a guide or service dog when part of a guide dog team, service dog team and/or retired guide or service dog team certified under the Guide Dog and Service Dog Act (GDSDA).

 The guide dog and service dog supplement is not intended to help care for pets.

-In order to be certified as a guide dog or service dog, a dog must either:
+To be certified as a guide dog team or service dog team, the team must either:

 • Have been trained by an accredited or recognized school as defined in the Guide Dog and Service Dog Regulation, or

-• Pass a test administered by the Justice Institute of BC.
+• Pass a test administered by Obedience Unleashed Dog Training (OUDT).

-For dogs that are to undergo a test administered by the Justice Institute of BC, the Guide Dog or Service Dog Supplement may be issued up to 2 months before the date of the test.
+For guide dog and service dog teams that are to undergo a test administered by OUDT, the Guide Dog or Service Dog Supplement may be issued up to 2 months before the date of the test.

 Procedures